sr99622/libavio/README.md

 <h3>Windows</h3>

-to build on windows, run from administrator prompt
+to build on windows a virtual machine is recommended, run from administrator prompt.
+Note that if a system python is installed, it may interfer with the linking process.

 ```
 cd %HOMEPATH%